 Imagine you are a bon vivant, imagine you adore good food, imagine you win 1.000 EUR in a lottery, imagine you would like to spend this on the most gorgeous selection of fruits, wine, fish, antipasti, cheese, spices, bread and whatever else you can think of (when thinking about food…).
 If this thing might happen to me one day and I end up with lots of cash in my bag, I will take the next subway bringing me straight to this market!

-The other row of shops is focused on preparing food – so sit down in one of the Austrian, Vietnamese or Israeli small restaurants.
-In winter time you can enjoy the famous spiced hot red wine, called “Glühwein”.
+The other row of shops are actually small restaurants – so sit down in one of the Austrian, Vietnamese or Israeli places for food, breakfast etc. In winter time you can enjoy spiced hot red wine, called “Glühwein”.
 Or try “Punsch”!
-On a Saturday you can spend the rest of your money on a flea market at the very end of both rows.
+On a Saturday: spend the rest of your money on a flea market at the very end of both rows!